seamplex/feenox/doc/tutorials/110-tensile-test/README.md

 is also perfectly valid, provided the units of the factor\ 0.05 make sense.
 Compare with how boundary conditions have to be set in other FEA software.

-The final line contains the keyword [`SOLVE_PROBLEM`](https://seamplex.com/feenox/doc/feenox-manual.html#solve_problem) telling FeenoX that all keywords needed to fully define the problem have been already given and it can proceed to solve it.
-When executed, FeenoX will read all the definitions and define whatever is needed to be defined.
+The final line contains the keyword [`SOLVE_PROBLEM`](https://seamplex.com/feenox/doc/feenox-manual.html#solve_problem) telling [FeenoX](https://www.seamplex.com/feenox/) that all keywords needed to fully define the problem have been already given and it can proceed to solve it.
+When executed, [FeenoX](https://www.seamplex.com/feenox/) will read all the definitions and define whatever is needed to be defined.
 It will then execute all the instructions in the order of appearance in the input file, minding some basic conditional blocks.
 When it executes `SOLVE_PROBLEM`, well, it solves the problem.

 ## Outputs

 The remaining part of the input file writes the five results that the problem formulation expects to be computed as required in @sec:expected.
-Note (and compare with other FEA software) that the output in FeenoX is 100% defined by the user.
+Note (and compare with other FEA software) that the output in [FeenoX](https://www.seamplex.com/feenox/) is 100% defined by the user.
-If there are no output instructions, FeenoX will---following the Unix rule of silence---run silently.
+If there are no output instructions, [FeenoX](https://www.seamplex.com/feenox/) will---following the Unix rule of silence---run silently.
-If the user wants to know something, she will have to ask FeenoX for an explicit output.
+If the user wants to know something, she will have to ask [FeenoX](https://www.seamplex.com/feenox/) for an explicit output.
 The rationale behind this rule is that engineering time is far more expensive than computer time.
 Therefore, most of the time it makes much more sense to re-run a case that directly shows what one needs instead of having to manually browse through tons of numbers in order to find one single value.
 This last policy comes from really old design patterns dating from times when computer time was more expensive than people’s time.
 Again, compare with other FEA software.

-### Displacements and stress distribution
+### Displacements and stresses

 ```feenox
 # 1. a VTK file to be post-processed in ParaView with